7: The Psychology of Racism, Stereotyping, and Discrimination

 - raising awareness of privilege among members of dominant groups

 One example of work in this direction involves challenging traditional notions of merit (Croizet, 2008).
 Specifically, intelligence tests, college entrance exams, and other assessments of “ability” or “aptitude” have been used to discriminate against people of color.
-Although these types of tests often yield differences in scores between members of various racial groups, these differences do not suggest that members of dominant groups are smarter or have more potential.
+Although these tests often yield differences in scores between members of various racial groups, these differences do not suggest that members of dominant groups are smarter or have greater potential.
 Instead, they reflect inequalities in test familiarity, test preparation and support, educational support, and similar factors.
 Other examples of challenging common attitudes involve challenging conceptions of fairness (Jones, 1998; Smith & Crosby, 2008), national identity (Gurin et al., 2008), and accounts of history (Sears, 2008; Yellow Bird, 2004).

 Intersectional Considerations